Runtime Operations

 API reference for managing namespace configuration lifecycle: loading, rollback, and kill-switch operations.

-load / rollback / historyMetadata are runtime-only extensions from io.amichne.konditional.runtime.
+update / rollback / historyMetadata are runtime-only extensions from io.amichne.konditional.runtime.

 Atomically replace the active configuration snapshot.